gugan73715/Cell-Characterization-Board/README.md

 - Relay coil and Flyback traces are kept as short as possible and fanned out to prevent noise from adjacent traces
 - Decoupling capacitors placed close to each IC supply pin
 - Reverse polarity protection for each channel using P-channel MOSFETs
-- V_Cell traces are connected straight to cell holder for Qausi-kelvin sense and current limiting resistor on each trace to protect the MUX in case of reverse polarity.
+- V_Cell traces are connected straight to cell holder for Quasi-kelvin sense and current limiting resistor on each trace to protect the MUX in case of reverse polarity.
 - NTC on Load MOSFET's heatsink for active over temperature protection
 - 30 ms Soft start for BUCK IC to prevent overshoot and inrush current